Lowe's® Severe Weather® Treated Wood with Ecolife

 - stays straighter

 The active ingredient in Severe Weather treated lumber with Ecolife is DCOI.
-DCOI is a highly effective wood preservative and Ecolife is the only formulation with both DCOI and an integrated stabilizer standardized by the American Wood Protection Association (AWPA).
+DCOI is a highly effective wood preservative and Ecolife is the only formulation with both DCOI and an integrated stabilizer standardized by the American Wood Protection Association (AWPA) for residential use.
 Compared to other treated products, Severe Weather with Ecolife is unsurpassed in performance and is preferred by many professional builders.

 The Ecolife preservative is a nonmetal-based, environmentally advanced preservative formulation.
 DCOI (4,5-dichloro-2-n-octyl-4-isothiazolin-3-one), the active ingredient in Ecolife, won the US Presidential Green Chemistry Challenge Award in 1996.